LucasDelfino92/morrowindsharp/setup.md

 - Uncheck **Responsive menu caching** if you have SLI or Crossfire, as they cause slowdown with this feature.

 **Morrowind engine settings**:
-- Checking **High detail actor shadows (buggy)** will enable more detailed shadows, but (as the name says) they are buggy and can be very taxing on your framerate.
+- You may be tempted to enable **High detail actor shadows (buggy)**.
+As the name says, they are buggy and can be very taxing on your framerate.
 I don't recommend them.

 ### Config tab